intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ```

 ### nodes_domain
-- **Description:** Internal subdomain for infrastructure.
+- **Description:** This is the Internal subdomain for infrastructure.
 Full domain for an infrastructure is:
 - **Default value:** infra

 ```yaml